Doom 3: Plot

 However, when the Marine catches up with Campbell in the central computer processing sector of the base, Campbell is mortally wounded; before expiring, he says that Kelly has taken Campbell's BFG 9000 weapon.
 Kelly then begins to taunt the marine in a demonic voice.
-The Marine eventually faces off with Kelly in the central computer core, revealing Kelly as a cybernetic human grafted onto a tank-like base.
+The Marine eventually faces off with Kelly in the central computer core, revealing Kelly has become a cyborg grafted onto a tank-like base.
 The Marine is able to kill Kelly and takes the BFG 9000 before proceeding deeper under the Martian surface to Site 3, the archaeological dig site where the Soul Cube was unearthed.
 At the primary excavation site, the Marine discovers the Hellmouth, defended by Hell's mightiest warrior, the Cyberdemon.
 Using the Soul Cube, the Marine defeats the Cyberdemon, and the Soul Cube then seals the Hellmouth.
 The ending cut scene shows the reinforcements from Earth arriving at the base to discover the carnage.
-They find the Marine alive, but discover that Swann has died from his injuries.
+They find the Marine alive but discover that Swann has died from his injuries.
 They are unable to locate Betruger, who in the final scene is shown in Hell, reincarnated as a dragon-like demon.

+The Lost Mission

+The player takes the role of the last surviving member of Bravo team, which was seen being ambushed by demons in Doom 3.
+The Bravo team survivor is contacted by Dr. Richard Meyers (voiced by Paul Eiding), a scientist working on teleportation experiments in Exis Labs, and asked to help Meyers destroy an experimental teleportation array that was captured by the demons and is currently held deep inside Hell.
+The array is potentially powerful enough to send an army of demons all the way to Earth, hence Meyers' desperation to destroy it.
+To achieve this goal, the marine must acquire the components necessary to activate the Exis Labs teleportation system, then travel to Hell in order to destroy the teleportation array.
+In the epilogue, the marine is teleported by Dr. Meyers back to Mars.
+The reinforcements from Earth arrive to search for another marine who is still missing; eventually, they find him in the Delta Labs complex.